Avanish08/Attendance-System/README.md

-Got it 🚀
-Here’s a simple but professional **`README.md`** you can put at the root of your project:

----

-# 🎓 AIML Department Attendance & Timetable Management

 This project is a **desktop-based web app** built with **Flask + MongoDB + PyWebView**, designed for managing students, subjects, attendance, and timetables for the **AIML department** (S.E, T.E, B.E).